Antonio Buzzolla: Life

-Antonio Buzzolla (2 March 1815 – 20 March 1871) was an Italian composer and conductor.
-A native of Adria, he studied in Venice, and later worked with Gaetano Donizetti and Saverio Mercadante.
-He composed five operas, but was better known in his lifetime for ariettas and canzonettas in the Venetian dialect.
-Beginning in 1855 he served as the maestro di cappella of the Cappella Marciana at St Mark's Basilica in Venice.
+He left for Berlin in 1843 and was a conductor at the Italian Opera.
+After touring Poland and Russia, he went to Paris in 1847 and was a conductor at Théâtre Italien.
+He returned to Venice the following year and performed two more operas, Amleto and Elisabetta di Valois.
+Buzzolla was better known in his lifetime for ariettas and canzonettas in the Venetian dialect.
+Beginning in 1855, he served as the maestro di cappella of the Cappella Marciana at St Mark's Basilica in Venice.
 Buzzolla was one of the composers invited by Giuseppe Verdi to contribute to the Messa per Rossini; he composed the opening movement, the Requiem e Kyrie.
-He died in Venice in 1871.